 Lower value claims are started in the County Court.
 There are a number of local county courts around the country and although you may start a claim in your local court, the employer may ask for it to be transferred to their local court, and a judge will make a decision on this.

 There are several different levels of court within the civil courts.
 Depending on the nature of the claim and how much money is being claimed, cases brought in the civil courts will be allocated to one of three tracks.
 These are known as the multi track, the fast track and the small claims tracks.
 The simpler cases with a value of up to £10,000 will be allocated to the small claims track in the country court.
 They will be heard by a judge in a side room (called `chambers`) and the proceedings will be relatively informal.

 What employment breach of contract claims can be brought in the small claims track?

 Claims for breach of contract, both during the life of the contract and after it has ended, provided no more than £10,000 is being asked for.
 These includes claims for

 - Unpaid holiday pay due under the contract.
 If you are claiming holiday pay under the Working Time Regulations, bring your claim in an Employment Tribunal.

 - Compensation for contractual changes to terms of employment

-Examples of claims which cannot be heard in the civil courts and therefore must be brought only in the Employment Tribunals include claims for unfair dismissal, for redundancy pay and for discrimination in employment -there are many others.
+(As noted above, claims which cannot be heard in the civil courts and therefore must be brought only in the Employment Tribunals include claims for unfair dismissal, for redundancy pay and for discrimination in employment – there are many others).

 What are the advantages of bringing a claim in the small claims track?